 So, from a practical perspective, the goal is to minimize your exposure.
 And to find new ways to minimize your exposure and to practice those.

 Our SYB EMF protection products, like our SYB Phone Pouch and SYB Laptop Pad are a good part of an overall EMF reduction plan.
-But we also have a free ebook on ways you can minimize your exposure to EMF radiation without giving up your enjoyment of wireless technology or investing in any new tools or products.
+But we remind everyone that the best EMF protection is free– and you can start right now with our healthy living tips.

 If you like this content, please share it.